albipuliga/ItaloCode/README.md

 - Token might be a variable or function name or an operator or a number.
 - A frase is a sequence of tokens => the grammar/struction of our lenguage
 - Lexter take a string and of source code and spit out a list containing every token.
+- Lexer may do tasks such as removing comments or detecting if something is a number or identifier.

+- ### Flex:
+    - Flex, is a program that generates lexers.
+    -  You give it a file which has a special syntax to describe the language’s grammar.
+From that it generates a C program which lexes a string and produces the desired output.